The Tiny Room

 Isla’s work

-by Administrator on Feb.27, 2010, under Isla Osgood
+by on Feb.27, 2010, under Isla Osgood

 Gary is close to finishing up the final sculpting stage on “Bubbles”, but since we’re still not quite ready to post those photos, I thought this would be a good time to show a few of my 14 year old daughter Isla’s recent works.
 As an aspiring tattoo artist, Isla is currently working on honing her drawing skills.
 She has done several designs already, which I don’t have access to at this moment.
 But I did find several drawings she did a short while back, which I’ll post here.